rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/apd-printer-demo-user-notes.md

 ## Concept

-Communication of data from an application running on the Motorola hand-held terminal, or running on a remote host to which the hand-held terminal has a ‘virtual’ connection, can be handled via Motorola’s Adaptive Printer Driver (APD).
+Communication of data from an application running on the Zebra hand-held terminal, or running on a remote host to which the hand-held terminal has a ‘virtual’ connection, can be handled via Motorola’s Adaptive Printer Driver (APD).
 The APD controls the hardware providing the connection to the printer and deals with the associated data transport protocol.
 A further function of the APD is that it can remove the variation in the command languages used by the various printer types.
 This allows the application to pass data to the APD in a ‘raw’ form, where the application need have no knowledge of the type of printer, or the method of connection to the printer.
 This is particularly useful where several different printers are used, or when an application needs to be transferred to a new type of printer.
 However, the APD may also be used in the traditional scenario where the application encodes data into the command language used by a specific printer.
 In this case, the APD simply transports the data to the printer ‘as is’.

 There are three elements to printing.